AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

 :ref:`LKQL_language_reference`.
 The APIs available in LKQL are described in the :ref:`LKQL_API_doc`.

+In addition to the examples available in this document, you will find all the predefined checks implemented in GNATcheck under the :file:`share/lkql` directory which can be used as examples and starting points for your own rules.

 This chapter gives some additional information on how to use this language to create your own rules and checkers.